Program Director/Program Coordinator

 Electrical & Electronics Technology

-Galveston College’s Electrical & Electronics program offers the ETA Certification Exams for Individuals entering the Electronics field.
-The S.E.T (Student Electronic Technician) certification is given at Galveston College and test knowledge and skills in Electrical Theory, AC/DC, Analog, and Digital Concepts.
+Galveston College’s Electrical & Electronics program offers the ETA Certification Exams for individuals entering the Electronics field.
+The S.E.T (Student Electronic Technician) certification is administered at Galveston College and tests knowledge and skills in Electrical Theory, AC/DC, Analog, and Digital Concepts.
 For more information regarding the E.T.A certification or exam please contact the program director.

 Galveston College’s Electrical and Electronics program is also an accredited NCCER program.
-Students will have the opportunity to obtain credentialing that will allow them to be put into an international database for prospective employers within the industry to view a student’s Electrical and Electronics credentials.
-Along with the NCCER certificates, students may also obtain three college certificates and an Associate’s degree.
-To view the degree plans for each certificate and the degree program, click the titles under the degree plan section of this webpage.
+Students will have the opportunity to obtain credentialing that will put them into an international database for prospective employers within the industry to view a student’s Electrical and Electronics credentials.
+Along with the NCCER certificates, students may also obtain three college certificates and an associate degree.
+To view the degree plans, click the titles under the degree plan section of this webpage.

 Degrees and Certificates

 - Associates of Applied Science (AAS) – Electrical & Electronics Technology

 - Certificate – Electrical & Electronics Technology – Entry Level